GENL 2032, LAWS3532

 The essay is an opportunity to provide hypothetical advice to someone about how to deal with a problem they have in the cyberlaw area, as if you are their legal advisor.
 You will need to refer to materials on a specific course topic, including cases or laws.
 A selection of

-[ Essay Topics ] are available from early in the course, or you can select
+[ Essay Topics ] is available from end of week 5, or you can select

 your own topic with prior approval from the course coordinator.
 The essay page also has notes about how to do the assignment.

 Students must submit the essay by the end of Week 12 (before Close of Business, say 3pm on Friday).

 submit it, in hard copy (paper), to the Law School office counter

 of the Law Building (F8).
 Make sure you keep a digital copy in case there is a problem with the paper version, and keep that backed up.

 Cover sheet: Please attach a Law Faculty Undergraduate Assignment Cover Sheet to all submissions.
 Cover sheets are available from the law faculty counter on level 2, via Law web site's student page, or at this Cover Sheet link.

 retain a soft copy (digital file)